open/close all folders

 - Most Star Fox names that aren't A Dog Named "Dog" fall into this.
 For example a frog named Slippy (for the slime,) a rabbit named Peppy (intuitively because rabbits are fast/ full of pep) monkeys named Andrew and Andross (the closest thing the series comes to Man) and the straightest example given the trope name, a Chameleon named Leon.

-- Also done in Mega Man Zero series, the difference is that some of the names refer to mythological creatures instead - e.g Burble Hekelot (Heket from Egyptian Mythology), Tretista Kelverian (Cerberus), and Heat Genblem (Genbu).
+- In Mega Man Zero series, some of the corrupted names refer to mythological creatures instead - e.g Burble Hekelot (Heket from Egyptian Mythology), Tretista Kelverian (Cerberus), and Heat Genblem (Genbu).

 - Rampage has a big Godzilla expy named "Lizzie".

 - Looney Tunes: